By: Amanda Ringler on December 21st, 2020

 - The EcoRoll glass mineral wool insulation is made with ECOSE technology and contains a high concentration of sand and at least 60 percent post-consumer recycled glass.
 The ECOSE technology ensures no phenol, formaldehyde, acrylics, or artificial colors are used to manufacture the material.
 The material has consistent quality, low dust, and easy-cutting resilient fiber.

-Owens Corning: Owens Corning develops, manufactures, and markets insulation, roofing, and fiberglass composites.
+From that early start to today, Owens Corning now develops, manufactures, and markets insulation, roofing, and fiberglass composites.
 Here is a look at the fiberglass insulation they offer.

 - AttiCat expanding blown-in insulation system releases fiberglass insulation that expands inside the machine.
 It is a self-feeding system that helps to put the insulation where the homeowner wants it.
 It is an optimized process for minimal handling of the fiberglass material.
 The R-Value ranges between R-13 and R-60 in attics of new and existing homes.